This article describes how to connect Tableau to Microsoft Excel file data and set up the data source. Tableau connects to .xls and .xlsx files.

-Here is an example of a Microsoft Excel data source is shown below.
+The following is an example of a Microsoft Excel data source.

 Note: If the Excel file contains columns that are more than 254 characters wide, Tableau Desktop can't use these fields for workbooks that were created before Tableau Desktop 8.2.
 Also, you cannot use the legacy connection to connect to this data.
 Either remove the columns, modify them to fit within 254 characters prior to connecting in Tableau Desktop, or upgrade the Excel data source.
 For more information about upgrading data sources, see Upgrade Data Sources.